plunderludics/unity-hawk/README.md

     - (unfortunately the current implementation creates some latency and sometimes distorted audio, especially with multiple emulators running concurrently)

 ## Building and releasing
-- Building (for Windows) should 'just work'; anything within
+- Building (for Windows) should just work; anything you put in the StreamingAssets directory (roms, firmware) will be copied into the build, as well as the necessary Bizhawk dependencies.
-- (You can also use an absolute path if you want to reference files outside of the Unity project - UnityHawk will attempt to copy the necessary files into the build at build time but relying on this is not really recommended)
+- (You can use absolute filepaths if you want to reference files outside of the StreamingAssets directory - in that case UnityHawk will attempt to copy the files into the build at build time but it's a bit flaky and relying on this is not really recommended)

 ## Implementation
 The `Emulator` component spawns `EmuHawk.exe` as a child process which shares graphics and audio with Unity via [shared memory](https://github.com/justinstenning/SharedMemory).